Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: Introduction.

-Hitchin showed that the space of Hitchin representations up to conjugation by elements in $\GL(N,\R)$ is a topological ball of dimension $(N^2-1)(2g-2)$ \cite{HITCHIN1992449}.
-Labourie showed that these representations are Borel Anosov, and in particular are discrete and faithful : the space of Hitchin representations thus defines a higher Teichmüller space \cite{wienhard2018invitation}.
+Hitchin representations are representations $\rho:\Gamma\to \SL(N,\R)$ in the same connected component as the composition $\eta\circ \rho_0$ of a Fuchisan representation $\rho_0:\Gamma_g\to \SL(2,\R)$ and the irreducible representation $\eta:\SL(2,\R)\to \SL(N,\R)$.
+Hitchin showed that the space of Hitchin representations up to conjugation by elements in $\GL(N,\R)$ is a topological ball of dimension $(N^2-1)(2g-2)$, which generalizes a property of Teichmüller space \cite{HITCHIN1992449}.
+Labourie showed that these representations are Borel Anosov, and in particular are discrete and faithful.
+The space of Hitchin representations thus defines a \emph{higher Teichmüller space}, as defined in \cite{wienhard2018invitation}.
+There is a notion of Hitchin representations $\rho:\Gamma_g\to G$ for every simple \emph{split} Lie group $G$, and for $G=\Sp(2n,\R)$ a representation is Hitchin if and only if its inclusion in $\SL(2n,\R)$ is Hitchin.